 This step may sound like a no-brainer, but it’s not just about hiring well-trained salespeople.
 An industry expert stresses the need to include consultative sales executives, account managers, and solution engineers in sales planning.
 This sales team composition strikes a balance between making a sale and offering practical solutions.

 How a CSP forms this team can be in one of two ways, which that expert simplifies as “teaching an old dog new tricks or getting new dogs.”
 Training existing staff is viable for CSPs that focus on selling solutions or consulting services.
 On the other hand, forming an entirely new sales team works for those that need to improve their business acumen.
+Make it seamless by utilizing a sales onboarding platform.

 Either way, a reliable sales team will make the rest of the steps easier, starting with choosing the appropriate sales strategy template.
 The needs of cloud sales don’t vary much from those of most sales activities.
 They benefit from the four core pillars: targeting, qualification, process, and talk tracks, all of which every member can adequately identify.